Building Layouts for Android 🤖

 Use shapes and selectors instead of images as much as possible.

-Make your project light weight by drawing basic shapes with XML instead of using images.
+Make the project lightweight by drawing basic shapes with XML instead of using images.
 Almost all basic shapes can be drawn with

 Shape Drawables